 Solution 1 – Open your company file correctly

-To avoid encountering the QuickBooks error 80070057, it’s crucial to open your company file correctly.
+To avoid encountering the error, it’s crucial to open your company file correctly.
 Here’s how:

 Note: If your file is located on a remote computer, ensure you access it correctly.